cscheid/cscheid.net/courses/spr15/cs444/assignment_1.md

 I am going to use the answers to calibrate the remainder of the course, so this is an opportunity for you to influence where the course goes.
 There are no right or wrong answers in this questionnaire.
-The All I ask is you answer honestly, without trying to figure out what I might want to read.
-The more you write, the more I'll know about your expectations and what you think is exciting.
+All I ask is you answer honestly, without trying to figure out what I might want to read.
+The more you write, the more I'll know about your expectations and what you are interested in.

 # Questionnaire: tell me about you